Dmytry/cursed_int/README.md

 To find a loop that's significantly improved by undefined behavior signed overflow, you need to somehow slip past all these bullet points.

-I think the fatal one is the first one; playing around with the optimizer all I could get was some minor changes to the code which is handling the cases where the number of iterations isn't evenly divisible by however much it vectorized.
+I think the fatal one is the first one.
+There's no reason for a corner case at the end of the loop to impact the loop itself.
 ## But some platforms got saturating math.

 And without undefined behavior you could write something nice and portable like